Older Child Adoption

 • Private Agency Adoption: where we connect you with an adoption agency that can help you find an adoptive family who wants to adopt an older child.

-Depending on the age of your child, state adoption laws and other individual circumstances, the type of adoptions that are most accessible to you will vary.
-For example, not all private adoption agencies are able to place children over a certain age, although we may be able to help you locate older child adoption agencies.
+Depending on the age of your child, state adoption laws and other individual circumstances, the type of adoption that is most accessible to you will vary.
+For example, not all private adoption agencies place children over a certain age, although we may be able to help you locate older child adoption agencies.

 The Unique Challenges of Placing an Older Child for Adoption

-Placing a child for adoption is one of the hardest decisions that a parent can make.
-If you’ve been parenting your child, this can make that decision even more challenging.
+Placing a child for adoption is one of the hardest decisions a parent can make.
+If you’ve been parenting your child, this decision may feel even more challenging.
 Some of the more difficult aspects of giving up older child for adoption in MD, VA, or DC include:

-• Difficulty for parents to adjust to a non-parental role in their child’s life.
+• Difficulty for parents to adjust to a non-parental role in your child’s life.

 • Children having a difficult time adjusting after they’ve been raised in one home and moved to another.